 - A sore that may crust, bleed, or ooze for more than 3 weeks without healing

 - A raised, red patch that may be itchy

-- A shiny bump that can be pearl-like in appearance or, less often, dark in color, much like a mole
+- A shiny bump that may look pearl-like or dark in color, like a mole

 - A pink growth with a slightly raised border and dip in the middle